muratk3n/thirdwave/en/tweets/2019/week32.md

 ---

-\#energytwitter is the perfect example of what would happen if "people" were relied on to solve huge technical problems.
-The tag is mostly for monkeys throwing darts at the board; second, third derivative of what's already being talked abt in policy circles, and not even the good parts of those circles, buffonish, show-biz parts, like electrification etc.
+\#energytwitter is the perfect example of what would happen if people were relied on to solve huge technical problems.
+The tag mostly has second, third derivative of what's already being talked abt in policy circles, and not even the good parts of those circles, the show-biz parts, like electrification etc.

 *2019-8-8 10:19:33*